docker-brasil/xe-11g-release-2/README.md

 * Fixed issue with reusable mounted data
 * Fixed issue with ownership of mounted data folders
 * Fixed issue with Gracefull shutdown of service
-* Reduse size of image from 3.8G to 825Mb
+* Reduce size of image from 3.8G to 825Mb
 * Database initialization moved out of the image build phase.
 Now database initializes at the containeer startup with no database files mounted
 * Added database media reuse support outside of container
 * Added graceful shutdown on containeer stop